Army of Naples: Capture of Naples

 Kellermann, starting in Serraglio, was ordered to head to the Castel Nuovo, but he met with intense resistance from Poggio supported by hundreds of Albanians, who he beat back foot by foot to the Largo del Castello.
 Brigade Chief Calvin, though protected by a port entrance, fared little better.
 He had to use the roads at the foot of Saint-Elme's Fort in order to take a stand at the Castel dell'Ovo and he was held at bay by two Neapolitan columns.
 At this point Michel le Fou, taken prisoner by Rusca, was taken before Championnet.
-Championnet treated the leaders of the Iazzaroni well and promised to respect San Gennaro, patron saint of Naples.
+Championnet treated the leaders of the Lazzaroni well and promised to respect San Gennaro, patron saint of Naples.
 Michel served as an intermediary to the people.
-An honor guard given to San Gennaro, something some Iazzaroni saw with their own eyes, produced an incredible effect and the angry cries changed to "Long live the French!"
+An honor guard given to San Gennaro, something some Lazzaroni saw with their own eyes, produced an incredible effect and the angry cries changed to "Long live the French!"
 Championnet took advantage of this sudden change of heart to take all of the forts.
 Reserves camped on the plazas and the rest of the army camped on the highlands that dominate the city.